zooplus/SwiftStyleGuide/README.markdown

 let names = [String]()
 ```

+Property declarations are an exception to this rule and should have type annotation.

 #### Type Annotation for Empty Arrays and Dictionaries

 For empty arrays and dictionaries, use type annotation.
 (For an array or dictionary assigned to a large, multi-line literal, use type annotation.)